openmm/openmm/docs-source/usersguide/application.rst

 As a convenience, the file :file:`amber14-all.xml` can be used as a shortcut to include :file:`amber14/protein.ff14SB.xml`, :file:`amber14/DNA.OL15.xml`, :file:`amber14/RNA.OL3.xml`, and :file:`amber14/lipid17.xml`.
-In most cases, you can simply include that file, plus one of the water models, such as :file:`amber14/tip4pew.xml` for the TIP4P-Ew water model\ :cite:`Horn2004`:
+In most cases, you can simply include that file, plus one of the water models, such as :file:`amber14/tip4pew.xml` for the TIP3P-FB water model and ions\ :cite:`Wang2014`:
 ::

-    forcefield = ForceField('amber14-all.xml', 'amber14/tip4pew.xml')
+    forcefield = ForceField('amber14-all.xml', 'amber14/tip3pfb.xml')

 .. tip:: The solvent model XML files included under the :file:`amber14/` directory
          include both water *and* ions compatible with that water model, so if you mistakenly specify :file:`tip3p.xml` instead of :file:`amber14/tip3p.xml`,
-         you run the risk of neglecting critical parameters for ions in your system.
+         you run the risk of having :class:`ForceField` throw an exception since :file:`tip3p.xml` will be missing parameters for ions in your system.

-The converted parameter sets come from the `AmberTools 17 release <http://ambermd.org/AmberTools17-get.html>`_ and were converted using the `openmm-forcefields <https://github.com/choderalab/openmm-forcefields>`_ package and `parmed <https://github.com/parmed/parmed>`_.
+The converted parameter sets come from the `AmberTools 17 release <http://ambermd.org/AmberTools17-get.html>`_ and were converted using the `openmm-forcefields <https://github.com/choderalab/openmm-forcefields>`_ package and `ParmEd <https://github.com/parmed/parmed>`_.

 CHARMM36
 --------